Recruiting

 The number of applicants who apply for a staff position vary from position to position.
 It is not uncommon, however, for us to receive over 70 applicants for one vacancy.
 The application process at the University of Mississippi is extremely competitive.

-Yes, you may view a list of the positions you have applied for and track the status of your application by returning to the careers site and signing in (using your username and password).
-If you have previously logged in to the system, click on the “Jobs Applied” link (fourth link from the top).
+Yes, you may view a list of the positions you have applied for and track the status of your application by returning to careers.olemiss.edu and signing in (using your username and password).
+Choose the “Candidate Home” tab on the top right of the page.
+The Candidate Home will have a section for “My Applications.”
+You will be able to see your active and inactive applications, along with their statuses.

 The University will require that a degree equivalency be conducted on any degree obtained outside of the United States.